 THE ACCESSIBLE IN-HOME DISPLAY

-If you are blind, partially sighted, have difficulties with dexterity or memory loss, an accessible in-home display (AIHD) with additional features could make tracking your energy usage easier.
+If you are blind, partially sighted, or have difficulties with dexterity or memory loss, an accessible in-home display (AIHD) with additional features could make tracking your energy usage easier.

 WHAT IS AN ACCESSIBLE IN-HOME DISPLAY?